newmatik/EsoCore/website/content/fieldbus.md

 **Network Load**: Follow PI recommendations to keep total link utilization below 50%.
 EsoCore's web UI and diagnostics are designed with rate limiting to respect real-time cycle requirements.

-### Optional 2-Port Configuration (Future)

-Some PROFINET devices expose two RJ45 jacks for **line topology** (daisy-chain wiring).
-This uses an integrated Ethernet switch; both ports remain **one logical interface with one MAC/IP address**.
-The 2-port option is for physical topology convenience, not protocol separation.

-EsoCore v1 ships with one RJ45 port.
-A 2-port variant with integrated switch can be provisioned via expansion header in future hardware revisions if line topology is required.

 ---